 5. Immediate Protection—No Waiting Period

-Some birth control methods take weeks to become effective.
+Some birth control methods take time to become effective.

 6. Extra Protection When Combined With Other Birth Control

-- Adds STI protection hormonal methods don’t offer
+- Adds STI protection that hormonal methods don’t provide

 🔗 https://www.acog.org/womens-health